guillermodlpa/site/README.md

 <NotionPageRenderer blocks={blocks} />
 ```

+🖼❕ Images hosted in Notion can't be optimized with `next/image` because their URLs are temporary.
+Check out the README above and the repo [guillermodlpa/upload-notion-images-to-cloudinary](https://github.com/guillermodlpa/upload-notion-images-to-cloudinary) for more details.

 ## Markdown for content

 It's truly a pain in the ass to write and edit large chunks of copy in JSX or as strings.
 That's why I used markdown for the portfolio project descriptions, and `@next/mdx` to parse it to React.
 The result is actually delightful to work with as a developer!